Lafayette-FSAE/scada/manual.md

 SCADA is an acronym for Supervisory Control And Data Aquisition.
 It is a term borrowed from industrial control applications, where a single server is often used to oversee large industrial plants such as oil refineries and assembly lines.
 In general, SCADA systems have three functions, they aquire data from the network of sensors connected to the plant, send control signals to the plant's other subsystems, and provide an interface for humans to interact with the plant by viewing aggregated data and issueing commands.

 The Lafayette FSAE team has been working to develop a SCADA system that can be fully integrated into its electric vehichle, with the goal of performing all of the above three functions both during normal operation and throughout the various testing and maintenacne procedures that it will undergo.
 At times in the past, this system has been referred to as VSCADA, short for Vehichle SCADA, to distinguish it from the industrial systems described above, but for brevity this document will refer to it simply as SCADA.

+This document is referred to as a user manual, but could perhaps be better described as an inheritance manual.
+It includes information about how to use the software, but it also includes a bunch of other information that wouldn't be useful to an end user, but would be to someone inheriting this project with the intention of expanding upon or improving it.
+It includes information such as the overall design and structure of the project, why it was designed the way that it was, what I was thinking while designing it, and my personal thoughts for how it can be improved and expanded on.
+For that reason, it is more verbose than an ordinary user manual might be, but I hope that the reader will find this information useful.

+<div style="page-break-after: always"></div>

 # Design Overview